sasamih/GitPractice/README.md

 # GitPractice

-Comment  for git practice and creating conflict
+Comment  for git  and creating conflict